Frequently Asked Questions for Personal Injury Attorneys

 It is certainly wise to do so.
 In New York, you have three years to file a personal injury claim.
 Most people think that three years is a long time, but it isn’t when you are undergoing various procedures or even surgeries to become well again.
 Filing your claim quickly will ensure that you do not accidentally exceed the statute of limitations.

-Why should I hire an attorney for a personal injury in NYC?
+Why should I hire an attorney for a personal injury?

 Simply put, the other side will have one.
 When you file your personal injury claim, you will be going up against highly-trained insurance attorneys whose job is to minimize how much the insurance company pays out.
 They are good at what they do and if you try to represent yourself, your inexperience could create a situation where you are taken advantage of.
 By hiring an attorney, you know that you will be treated fairly, that you will receive the best legal advice, and that you will have the best opportunity to receive a good settlement offer.